 And here are a few pictures courtesy of Google that show the front of the factory as it is today.

 From the brochure photo and the arial view above you can see the vaulted style of the factory roof compared to the more modern flat roof construction of the adjacent buildings.
 This building format reflected the limited ‘open span’ of construction technology at the time.
 I have to dig through my files for some additional photography however this factory would appear to be much older than the brochure photo would suggest and I suspect that the facade of the factory was given a face lift in the early 60’s along with the construction or updating of the office building immediately in front of the plant and the water tower that faces the road.

-Thanks to a reader, Giuseppe Scaglia of Italy, he advised that the Legnano production was first undertaken in the original Woolsit factory of Franco Tosi that was located at Via XX Settembre in Legnano as of 1906.
+Thanks to a reader, Giuseppe Scaglia of Italy, he advised that Legnano production was first undertaken in a part of the original Woolsit factory of Franco Tosi that was located at Via XX Settembre in Legnano as of 1906.
 A picture of this first Woolsit-Legnano factory is shown below.
-In or about 1962 production moved to the new Legnano factory located at 1 Piazza Emilio Bozzi that is described and pictured above.
-I am not sure what became of the old factory however from a look at Google Earth it appears as though it is no longer there as the area is primarily residential today and only a section of the perimeter wall remains.
+I am not sure what became of the old Wolsit factory however from a look on Google Earth it appears as though it is no longer there as the area is primarily residential today and only a section of the perimeter wall remains.